merodriguezblanco/ExceptionNotification.Core/README.md

 ## TODO

-This package currently provides e-mail and HipChat notifiers.
-It would be ideal to implement the following notifiers as well:
+This package currently provides e-mail, HipChat, and Slack notifiers.
+It would be ideal to implement other notifiers as well.

-* Slack

-More testing is needed as well.
+More testing is also needed.

 ## Contributing